Hokkaido Nippon-Ham Fighters: Hokkaido Nippon-Ham era

 The 2006 season would turn out to be a monumental one for the Fighters.
 After defeating the Tokyo Yakult Swallows on the final day of interleague play, the Fighters went on an eleven-game winning streak, the best such streak for the franchise in over 45 years and tying the team record.
 After achieving the feat, the team had a six- and a seven-game winning streak, demonstrating to the rest of the P.L. that they were a dangerous club.

 A fierce struggle for first place developed between the Fighters, Lions and Hawks.
-On September 27, the Fighters emerged in first place, earning the title "Regular Season Champions."
+On September 27, the Fighters emerged in first place, earning the title "Regular Season Champions".
 They also boasted the best team ERA (3.05) and the best team home run total (135) in the NPB.
 Yu Darvish had an especially impressive year, winning 12 games and posting an ERA of 2.89, establishing himself as the ace of the Fighters’ staff.

 The Fighters swept the Hawks in the second stage of the P.L. playoffs to earn their third pennant.
 In the Japan Series, the team won their first Japanese championship in 44 years, defeating the Chunichi Dragons in five games.
 Fittingly, Darvish pitched for the win in the final game of the series.
 The series' MVP honors went to Fighters' outfielder Atsunori Inaba, who hit for a .357 batting average during the series with one home run and six RBIs.
 The championship win was especially fitting for OF Tsuyoshi Shinjo, who was a longtime veteran of the Hanshin Tigers (who were perennial losers), and also had played for a brief time in the United States' Major League Baseball.
 It was Shinjo's ultimate desire to win a championship, and he did in the final year of his illustrious career in Japan with Nippon-Ham.
+Shinjo would return 14 years later for a tryout, but failed to qualify.
+He, however, would go on to be later named manager.

 This victory gave the Fighters a berth in the four-team Asia Series, in which the team went undefeated in the round-robin and won the final 1–0 over the La New Bears.